-Few people travel these days without travel insurance, either because they’re very well organised, were offered it when booking their trip, or have been badly marred by past experience and don’t want to have to learn the lesson again!
+Few people travel these days without travel insurance, either because they’re very well organized, were offered it when booking their trip, or have been badly marred by experience and don’t want to have to learn the lesson again!
 There’s no doubt travel insurance is worth it, even for short trips, as so many variables can go wrong.
 The only trouble you have is to choose the right policy.
-Online policies are becoming more and more competitive, and depending where in the world you live there are some great deals on offer that cover all eventualities, including winter sports and diving cover.
+Online policies are becoming more and more competitive, and depending on where in the world you live there are some great deals on offer that cover all eventualities, including winter sports and diving cover.

 8. Car Insurance

-In most countries car insurance is compulsory; however, it doesn’t mean that everyone pays it.
+In most countries car insurance is compulsory; however, it doesn’t mean that everyone pays for it.
 There are always a few chancers on the road who think they can get away without insurance until there’s an accident.
 And, more often than not, it’s the people who avoid paying their insurance that end up needing it.
 If an uninsured driver is involved in a crash and it’s their fault, they get landed with the repair and medical bills, so it’s just not worth the risk unless you fancy yourself wearing a prison uniform.

 9. Pet Insurance

 Tiddles, man’s best friend, or your duck are expensive little creatures to have around.
-Illness or injury are sure things during their lifetime, and vet’s bills are rarely cheap, so taking out some form insurance is wise to cover costs when things go wrong.
-Of course, like any policy you may be paying a lot of money and never need to claim, and there are probably many other policies you’d prefer to pay towards if you’re not exactly rolling in it, so it’s not for everyone.
-But if you’re one of those people who fall in love with every stray on the street or would want do anything possible to keep your pet alive should they contract a terminal illness, then maybe pet insurance is worth it for you.
+Illness or injury are sure things during their lifetime, and vet’s bills are rarely cheap, so taking out some form of insurance is wise to cover costs when things go wrong.
+Of course, like any policy, you may be paying a lot of money and never need to claim, and there are probably many other policies you’d prefer to pay towards if you’re not exactly rolling in it, so it’s not for everyone.
+But if you’re one of those people who fall in love with every stray on the street or would want to do anything possible to keep your pet alive should they contract a terminal illness, then maybe pet insurance is worth it for you.